TL;DR

 - Chasing translation debates instead of reading one edition consistently

-- Skipping the concepts and hoping the works will explain themselves
+- Skipping the concept pages and hoping the works will teach the vocabulary for you

 - Reading him as self-help rather than as a diagnosis of experience